bharatikandakumar/Data-Visualization/Projects/Self-Study-Project.md

 # 2. What makes a visualization good?

 We visualize data to enable looking at data differently and to understand it.
 A data visualization can be good only if it engages the audience but also increase the depth of understanding.
-To achieve a good data visualization, we need the following things.
+To achieve a good data visualization, we need the following things.[Source](https://www.datalabsagency.com/2015/05/21/what-makes-for-great-data-visualization/)

 ## 2.1.
 Data Analysis
 Unprocessed data is just numbers.
 But with proper analysis, it can help discover many new insights.
 Ideally data analysis is done to find two things